The Vets

-The Vets was an American veterinary services company that specializes in providing at-home veterinary care, primarily for cats and dogs.
-Founded in Miami in 2020 by Shmuel Chafets and Dori Fussmann, the company works in 19 locations within the United States.
+The Vets was an American veterinary services company that specialized in providing at-home veterinary care, primarily for cats and dogs.
+Founded in Miami in 2020 by Shmuel Chafets and Dori Fussmann, the company worked in 19 locations within the United States.
 The company ceased operations in July 2025.

 History

 The Vets was established on January 1, 2020, in Miami, Florida, by co-founders Shmuel Chafets and Dori Fussmann.

 On July 1, 2020, the company completed a pre-seed round with $8 million in funding, with Target Global as the lead investor.
 On January 27, 2022, The Vets closed a seed round, raising $40 million led by Bolt Ventures, Pico Venture Partners, and Target Global etc. In January 2022, The Vets expanded its operations to the East Coast of the United States.

 In August 2023, The Vets supported "Petcare for Seniors" program in Tampa, within "Stress-Free Sundays" helping senior in taking care of their pets.

 In July 2025, the company ceased operations, notifying staff of this via email before cancelling all existing appointments and no longer accepting new bookings.